otman-ai/Gender-Classification/README.md

 pip install requirements.txt
 ```
 in the repo you can find :
-* `Gender Classification Prototype` witch is notebook that content all of model building codes.
+* `Gender Classification Prototype` whitch is notebook that content all of model building codes.
 * `👋_Hello.py` python script that deploys the model in to web server with  a help of streamlit.
 * `model_performances.csv` file i csv formatn that track our models performance
 * inside *pages* folder there is :